-Pressing the INFO button will cycle the display information between Artist, Song Title, and Composer (if available).
-Also, pressing and holding the INFO button for an additional three seconds will make the radio display the Song Title all of the time (press and hold again to return to normal display).
+Pushing the INFO button will cycle the display information between Artist, Song Title, and Composer (if available).
+Also, pushing and holding the INFO button for an additional three seconds will make the radio display the Song Title all of the time (push and hold again to return to normal display).

-Pressing the RW (Rewind) or FF (Fast Forward) buttons causes the tuner to search for the next channel in the direction of the arrows.
+Pushing the RW (Rewind) or FF (Fast Forward) buttons causes the tuner to search for the next channel in the direction of the arrows.